JACoW-org/docs-IPAC/docs/InvitedOrals/SSSPCsetup.md

  Work through the various issues:

-- **Scale from/to**: Enter here the scale to weight the value of proposals, for example from 1 to 3 to be used for the invited oral selection – we are proposing:

-    - **3** = top priority/highest ranking

-    - **2** = second priority

-    - **1** = lowest priority/lowest ranking

-Note that the *Questions* interface should only be completed when the prioritization begins.
-It is better to enable this second activity only after the Track change proposals are complete.

 - **Allow track conveners to judge**: keep this *disabled* until the next step in the workflow

 - **Allow conveners to change tracks**: *disable* this to avoid MC Coordinators to make any changes that should have already been performed in the previous step - you can enable it at any time upon special requests